Chisomnwa/Traffic_Analysis_and_Prediction/README.md

  - The traffic excel file contains the original data as it was obtained from Kaggle

  - The traffic_clean excel file is the cleaned file that was used for the data visualizations and which will be used for our dashboard creation

+ - The zisualizations.zip contains the screenshots/photos of the visualizations and can be used by the presentation team to design our presentation slides